How to Endorse Checks

 How to Endorse

-Where to endorse: Most checks have a 1.5-inch section for you to write in.
-This section, known as the endorsement area (see an example here), is marked with lines and instructions saying "Do not write, stamp, or sign below this line."
-Try to keep your entire signature and any other instructions in that area.
+Most checks have a 1.5-inch section for you to write in.
+This section, known as the endorsement area, is marked with lines and instructions saying "Do not write, stamp, or sign below this line."
+(See "Back of the check" in the example image above.)
+Try to keep your entire signature and any other instructions for the bank in that area.

-If you’ll mail the check, deposit it at an ATM, or carry it around for a while, use another method: Either leave the check unsigned until you’re ready to deposit, or add a restriction to the endorsement.
-Blank endorsements are risky because somebody else can steal the endorsed check and cash it or deposit to a different account.
+If you’ll mail the check, deposit it at an ATM, or carry it around for a while, use another method.
+Either leave the check unsigned until you’re ready to deposit, or add a restriction to the endorsement.
+Blank endorsements are risky because somebody else can steal the endorsed check and cash it, or deposit it to a different account.

 To do so, write "For deposit only to account #####" (using your account number), as part of your endorsement.
 If the check is lost or stolen, it's more difficult for thieves to get the money—they'll need to alter the endorsement.
 An alternative to including your account number is to write "For deposit only to account of payee," which would require thieves to have access to an account in your name.
 Depending on the situation, you might or might not also have to sign if you specify an account number.

-Sign it over to somebody else: You can try to sign a check over to somebody else, effectively paying that person with the check you received.
-But that’s not the ideal way to pay somebody.
-To sign a check over, write "Pay to the order of..." and name the new payee.
+You can try to sign a check over to somebody else, effectively paying that person with the check you received.
+Note that’s not the ideal way to pay somebody.
+To sign a check over, write "Pay to the order of..." below your signature and name the new payee.

 Be aware that some banks do not allow this type of endorsement because the technique is sometimes used fraudulently.
-Check with all banks involved before you try—the check writer’s bank, and the final bank that the check will be deposited to.
-For more details, learn about signing a check over and cashing a check for somebody else.
+Check with all banks involved before you try—the checkwriter’s bank and the final bank where the check will be deposited.

-No endorsement: You don't always have to endorse checks.
+You don't always have to endorse checks.
 Some banks allow you to deposit checks without a signature, account number, or anything else on the back.
 Skipping the endorsement can help keep your information private.
-Check writers can often view images of processed checks, including the endorsement area, online after checks are paid.
+Checkwriters can often view images online of processed checks, including the endorsement area, after checks are paid.
 With no endorsement, nobody can see your signature or your account number unless your bank adds the account number during processing.

 For extra security, you can still write “for deposit only” in the endorsement area.
-Technically that’s not an endorsement, but most banks and credit unions would be reluctant to cash that check.
+Technically that’s not an endorsement, but most banks and credit unions would be reluctant to cash that check for anyone.

 Who Signs to Endorse?

-Checks payable to multiple people: If a check is payable to you and somebody else, how should you endorse it?
+If a check is payable to you and somebody else, how should you endorse it?
 Does everybody need to sign, or just one of you?
 It depends on how the check is written: If the word "and" appears between names, everybody needs to sign.
-See an explanation with more examples here.

-Checks to your business: If you run a business and get paid by check, endorsing is slightly different.
+If you run a business and get paid by check, endorsing is slightly different.
 The check is payable to the business—not to you as an individual—so you'll need to sign on behalf of the business.
 Of course, you'll need to be authorized to handle funds for the company.
-See complete details on endorsing checks to your business.

 Why Do You Need to Endorse Checks?